I have been saying that paper is on its way out, but this video proves me wrong for now at least. You have to watch the whole video to get it.

 Whether or not you like the fact that Governor Romney is one of the founders of Bain Capital is neither here nor there.
 The obvious is this: While at the helm of Bain Capital, Romney was faced with a lot of tough business and investment decisions.
 He made some great decisions and some that were not so great, and he has admitted both his highs and lows while with Bain.
 As Theodore Roosevelt once said: “In a moment of decision, the best thing you can do is the right thing to do.
 The worst thing you can do is nothing.”
 I have always believed that a leader only gets stronger by making decisions, even if they don’t turn out so well.
 The only poor decision is indecision (in my opinion). :

 Biggest Shortcoming: Connecting with Others.
 As we all know, Governor Romney’s biggest criticism has been that he is just not connecting with the American people.
 He has often been described as robotic, stiff and uncomfortable when greeting and speaking with people.
 One thing I want to mention is that Governor Romney was born in 1947.
 He is a Baby Boomer and is on the cusp of being a member of the Traditionalist Generation.
 Both Boomers and Traditionalists were trained to move up the hierarchy, to keep their emotions in check and to leave their family or social problems or challenges at home.
+We also used spray foam pros to insulate our house.
 They were taught to always have a strong, stiff upper lip and always forge ahead no matter how rough the waters may be.
 Having heard the testimonials of people whose lives have been forever changed by Governor Romney and stories from his family tell me that this is a humble man who has a great deal of compassion and much to give to the people.
 Having said this, many voters look for that inspirational, emotional connection in a future President, and Romney can certainly improve this area, especially if he wants to win the election.

 Closing Comments: Rhetoric.
 I would really like to see both candidates spew less rhetoric and spell out in spades HOW they are going to: Create jobs, reduce or eliminate the deficit, get our housing market above water and a detailed plan on how they will make the USA one of the strongest, most competitive nations in the world again by addressing our fiscal responsibility, education, fair trade and tapping into our vast natural resources to make us an energy independent nation.
 I know that campaigns are filled with rhetoric and blue sky thinking, but I am one voter (along with many others) who really want to hear the details of how each candidate plans to fulfill his promises.